Ratings in depth

 I saw flight information automatically beam to my eye with a gentle Google Now reminder the day before traveling.
 The weather for both my departure and destination cities, and directions to the airport were already being provided by this instinctual software.
 All of this data appeared in the top right corner of my vision, all without the need to take out my smartphone.

 Still, this new Project Glass model is better at addition than subtraction.
-While features have been added, the price hasn't dropped in a year.
-At $1,500 (£1,000, about AU$1,589) plus tax, Google's experimental wearable is exorbitantly priced for the average person.
+While features have been added, the price hasn't dropped.
+At $1,500 (£1,000, about AU$1,589), Google's experimental wearable is exorbitantly priced for the average person.
 It's also best if you're an Android, not an Apple person.

-Google Glass is very much a prototype, even after more than twelve months of being in the hands and on the faces of tens of thousands of beta testers.
+Google Glass is very much a prototype, even after more than 20 months of being in the hands and on the faces of tens of thousands of beta testers.

 But that's partly why this out-of-reach, futuristic-looking curiosity is so fascinating, despite, or possibly because of the massive cost to your Google Wallet (that's actually how you have to pay for Google Glass).
 Peoples' mind=blown reaction, more so than snapping photos hands-free and getting directions that turn with your head, makes whomever is donning Google Glass a walking wonder.